Improved Text Classification via Contrastive Adversarial Training

 For the three intent classification datasets, in addition to the original evaluation data, we also evaluate on a \textit{difficult} subset of each test set described in \cite{qi+2021}.
-The difficult subsets are constructed by comparing the TF-IDF vector of each test example to those of the training examples for a given intent.
+The difficult subsets are constructed by comparing the TF-IDF vector of each test example to that of the training examples for a given intent.
 The test examples that are most dissimilar to the corresponding training examples are selected for inclusion to the difficult subset.
+We also experimented with generating our own difficult subsets in a similar manner using BERT-based sentence encoders \footnote{The specific model used is ``paraphrase-mpnet-base-v2'' \cite{song2020mpnet}, available from \url{https://www.sbert.net/docs/pretrained_models.html.}}, and compare each test example with the mean-pooling of the training examples for that intent.
+Result shows that the TF-IDF method yields a more challenging subset, thus we report results on the original subsets from \citet{qi+2021}.
 The evaluation metric for all intent classification datasets is accuracy.